 We expect our actions to demonstrate our care for our clients, their families and the community as a whole.

 The FoC is committed to providing high quality care in a manner that fully complies with all applicable laws, regulations, policies and standards of care.

 We deliver services with dignity and respect for each person, including the client’s family members.
 We are equitable in our decisions and mindful of their impact on other groups and people.

-We are committed to providing and maintaining a safe, drug-free and healthy working environment for our clients, practitioners, employees and members of the ESNorCal Community.
+We are committed to providing and maintaining a safe, drug-free and healthy working environment for our clients, practitioners, employees and members of the FoC Community.

 Access to Quality Care

-We acknowledge that the quality of services provided to our clients is of the utmost importance to us and we will continue to make efforts to enhance the same.
-We will embody respect, caring, fair-mindedness and thoughtfulness in our actions towards all those we serve, the community and ESNorCal.
-We will ensure that our interactions with clients, providers, vendors, and other stakeholders continue to maintain professional boundaries so that quality of care and risk management at ESNorCal is not compromised.
+The quality of services provided to our clients is of the utmost importance to us and we will continue to make efforts to enhance them.
+We will embody respect, caring, fair mindedness and thoughtfulness in our actions towards all those we serve, the community and the FoC.
+We will ensure that our interactions with clients, providers, vendors and other stakeholders continue to maintain professional boundaries so that quality of care and risk management at the FoC is not compromised.